lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 <img width="900" alt="pca" src="https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/8029e0a5-08c4-48a3-9e91-42d566c46981">

 ## Model Building and Evaluation
-We tried out K-means clustering models with cluster parameters from 1 to 20 and calculated their within-cluster-sum-of-square (WCSS) values.
-However, there was no clear elbow point.
-Therefore, we subsequently employed the silhouette method.
-The highest silhouette score was achieved with 2 clusters.
-We then consider tuning the number of clusters to 2 might produce optimal clustering for our analysis.
+We tried out K-means clustering models with cluster parameters ranging from 1 to 20 and calculated their within-cluster-sum-of-square (WCSS) values.
+However, there is no clear elbow point.
+Therefore, we subsequently adopted the silhouette method.
+The highest silhouette score is achieved with 2 clusters.
+We then considered tuning the number of clusters to 2 might produce optimal clustering for our analysis.

 #### Figure 7: The elbow method
 ![elbow method](https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/cee0f6f1-300a-4370-bea5-02e751ade0f2)